nlee0212/BLEnD/README.md

 $ bash model_inference_results.sh
 ```

-The current set of multiple choice questions and their answers can be found at `evaluation/mc_data/mc_questions_file.csv`.
 Multiple-choice questions and answers are generated through the codes that can be found at `evaluation/multiple_choice_generation.sh`.
 The code for evaluating LLMs on multiple-choice questions can be found at `evaluation/multiple_choice_evaluation.sh`, where the users can modify the list of models to evaluate on.
 ```shell
 $ cd evaluation